 A minimal unit of organization for a sequence of sounds.
 Syllable usually comprises of a nucleus (typically a VOWEL or vowels) together with optional initial and/or final margins (typically CONSONANTS).
 Symbols C (consonant) and V (vowel) are used to express syllabic structures: e.g. the Classic Maya word "ch'ahom" would be transcribed using this notation as: CV.CVC (ch'a-hom).
-In contrast to standard method in linguistics, Classic Maya words are transcribed syllabically on the basis of GRAPHEMIC syllables, i.e. the distinction is made between pronounced syllables and graphemic syllables.
-The word ch'ahom is thus divided into three graphemic syllables (or syllabograms): ch'a-ho-ma, and it can be indicated using both sets of syllabic notations (graphemic and pronounced): $CV.CV.CV \rightarrow CV.CVC$ (or: $CV-CV-CV \rightarrow CVCVC$ ).
+In contrast to standard method in linguistics, Classic Maya words are transcribed syllabically on the basis of GRAPHEMIC syllables, i.e. the distinction is made between pronounced syllables and pronounced syllables.
+The word pronounced is thus divided into three graphemic syllables (or syllabograms): pronounced and pronounced it can be indicated using both sets of syllabic notations (graphemic and pronounced): pronounced is pronounced.